Google Logo

 Google Logo History

-Ruth Kedar made a great contribution to developing the logo, an artist, and a part-time professor at Leland Stanford Junior University, where the creators of Google – Sergey Brin and Larry Page studied.
-However, it relied on an already existing concept of color design.
-It simply gave the colorful lettering a new form, so that its merit lies only in the successful interpretation of the emblem.
+Ruth Kedar, an artist and part-time professor at Leland Stanford Junior University, where Google’s founders Sergey Brin and Larry Page studied, significantly contributed to logo development.
+However, it was based on an existing color design concept.
+It simply gave the colorful inscription a new shape, with its merit being a successful interpretation of the emblem.

 What is Google?